 - She is very affectionate and will often be found rolling around on the carpet or jumping up onto laps to try to get cuddles.

 - She’s small, but feisty.
 If Herbie is grumpy towards us or does something naughty, she’ll give him a slap.

-The Brat Race started life in 2011 as ‘Adventures of an Ordinary Parent’ before changing in 2012 to ‘Chez Mummy’ (you may find some references to these names in some of my videos so I though I’d better explain).
+The Brat Race started life in 2011 as ‘Adventures of an Ordinary Parent’ before changing in 2012 to ‘Chez Mummy’ (you may find some references to these names in some of my videos so I thought I’d better explain).
 This blog officially became The Brat Race in 2015 and I think the name is perfect – as a working parent it’s all about surviving the rat race while raising a family.